King of Kings (1961 film): Development

-In February 1951, it was reported that director John Farrow was developing a biographical film on the life of Jesus, with his script being titled Son of Man.
+In February 1951, it was reported that director John Farrow was developing a film on the life of Jesus, his script being titled Son of Man.
 He had also intended to produce the film independently for less than $800,000.
-By November 1951, the project was under development at the Nassour Studios and that Farrow was conducting a talent search for an actor in the title role.
+By November 1951, it was reported that the project was under development at the Nassour Studios and that Farrow was conducting a search for an actor for the title role.
 When asked of the requirements he desired, Farrow replied, "High personal character and a good actor."
 However, by August 1953, Farrow was contracted to direct The Sea Chase (1955) with Warner Bros.
-In February 1954, the Los Angeles Times reported that Farrow was likely to begin development on Son of Man following the completion of The Sea Chase (1955).
-It was speculated that it would be shot in England and Jesus would not be shown directly, although Farrow declined to confirm these statements.
+In February 1954, the Los Angeles Times reported that Farrow was likely to begin development on Son of Man following the completion of The Sea Chase.
+It was speculated that it would be shot in England and that Jesus would not be shown directly, although Farrow did not confirm these statements.
 Shooting was scheduled to begin by summer 1954.
-It was ultimately set aside when, in April 1955, Farrow signed to direct Around the World in Eighty Days (1956), in which he was later fired from after nearly a week of shooting.
+It was ultimately set aside when, in April 1955, Farrow signed to direct Around the World in Eighty Days (1956), from which he was later fired after nearly a week of shooting.

 In January 1956, Variety reported that Farrow was in negotiations with RKO Pictures to finance and distribute Son of Man.
-Two months later, in March, Farrow began a talent search for an unknown actor to portray Jesus on the condition that he would not appear in another film, television, or stage production for up to 20 years.
-However, these plans were again postponed when, in October 1957, Farrow had signed on to direct John Paul Jones (1959) for Samuel Bronston.
+Two months later, in March, Farrow began a search for an unknown actor to portray Jesus on the condition that he would not appear in another film, television, or stage production for up to 20 years.
+However, these plans were again postponed when, in October 1957, Farrow signed on to direct John Paul Jones (1959) for Samuel Bronston.
 A year later, Farrow and Bronston had formed a production company, Brofar, as they planned to produce a second project.